 The project manager of the Green Space Investment programme was persuaded and £50,000 was allocated to West End Green, with refurbishment of benches amongst identified works.
 Happily, rather than discard the old benches, the original ironwork was retained and the wood replaced.

 So, all credit to Anne-Marie and Phyllis, plus former KOVE Co-ordinator and volunteer, Mel Wright.

 Seating on Kilburn High Road (Brent side) remains in limbo due to major refurbishment plans.
-We are seeking a resolution as it has an impact on older people and others needing a rest when out shopping.
+KOVE is seeking a resolution as it has an impact on older people and others needing a rest when out shopping or taking exercise.

 Public loos on Kilburn High Road

-On Thursday 19 November several KOVE members staged a masked-and-distanced protest by forming a queue outside the closed public toilet on Victoria Road, off Kilburn High Road.
+Last November KOVE members stage a masked-and-distanced protest by forming a queue outside the closed public toilet on Victoria Road, off Kilburn High Road.
 This was followed up with a letter from KOVE Vice Chair, Lynda Stuart, published in Camden New Journal on the subject of Camden's community toilet scheme.